BillBohan/NISC/README.md

 43. CHOP Pairs of Bits.
 There are 32 of them.
 44. CHOP Bits, all 64 of them individually addressable.
 45. Small constant ROM.
 There is not actually a ROM here.
 With a little bit of hardware we can detect reads in this range and return the low 16 bits of address, eliminating the need to store small constants in the 0000-FFFF range in memory or to use them as immediate data in APX read instruction.
 With the huge memory space we have, I don't consider this wasteful.
+46. Unsigned counter which counts up when Und1 or Ovr1 is read.
+47. Unsigned Limit register against which Cnt1 is compared.
+48. Unsigned register which returns Und1 if Cnt1 < Lim1 else returns Ovr1.
+Reading increments Cnt1.
+DMA Rd does not affect Cnt1.
+49. Unsigned register which returns Ovr1 if Cnt1 >= Lim1 else returns Und1.
+Reading increments Cnt1.